 - A small child has slammed the car door on their fingers, causing two of their fingers to break.

 - You lose control of your car and you run off the road.

 - Your car is fine, but you’ve hit your head on the steering wheel and your passenger has a broken nose

 - If your insurance doesn’t cover the full cost of your medical bills and repairs.

-- If the other driver does not have insurance or is underinsured.
+- If the other driver does not have auto insurance or is underinsured.

-In addition, some personal injury claims can’t take a long time before they are settled.
-MedPay and PIP are usually available to be claimed soon after the accident so that you may pay some of your medical bills sooner.
+In addition, some personal injury claims can take a long time before they are settled.
+MedPay and PIP are usually available to be claimed soon after the accident, allowing you to pay some of your medical bills sooner.